Let's get SPOOKY!

 Now, I am going to try to figure out how to get my roommate on the bus to this trip to Salem.
 May you all have a very safe and very spooky Halloween!

 About the author

 Hello!
-My name is Silvana Gomez, and I am a sophomore living in the BEST house on campus, Mather.
-I come from a little town in New Jersey called North Bergen.
-I will be declaring my concentration ...
+My name is Silvana Gomez, and I am a sophomore living in the best house on campus, Mather House.
+I am a proud Colombian from North Bergen, NJ.
+I am concentrating (majoring) in Psychology...
 View full profile